junjie1003/FMT/README.md

 - `DARE/` contains code for the implementation of our DARE method.
 - `data/` contains original datasets and our processed data.
 - `datasets/` contains code for processing raw datasets.
+- `examples/` contains script files for running the code of all methods.
 - `features/` contains json files for feature mapping when processing datasets.
 - `models/` contains our trained source model used for the following fairness improvement.
 - `plot/` contains code for drawing plots and pictures.